 Published in 2018, the CONCORD-3 report looked at 37.5 million records of cancer patients from 71 countries and territories.
 The study looked at 18 different types of cancers in adults and children to determine which countries' residents had the highest five-year survival rates.
 Based on this data, the highest survival rates were found in the following nations:

 Some nations not on the list of overall highest survival rates ranked high when looking at specific types of cancer.
-For example, nations in Southeast Asia including Japan and South Korea had the highest survival rates for gastrointestinal cancers.
+For example, nations in Southeast Asia, including Japan and South Korea, had the highest survival rates for gastrointestinal cancers.
 However, this same region had much lower survival rates for other types of cancers, including melanoma.
 One point frequently made in reports of this nature is the importance of early detection.
 The survivability of cancer is very closely tied to discovering the disease at an early stage.
 The longer a cancer is able to grow untreated, the lower the patient's chance of survival becomes.

 Breast Cancer Survival Rate

 Stomach Cancer Survival Rate